 In 1877, novelist Sarah Anne Ellis Dorsey invited Davis and his wife to live at Beauvoir, the Dorsey estate near Biloxi, Mississippi.
 Two years later, Dorsey died, and Davis inherited Beauvoir.
 While living there, Davis wrote The Rise and Fall of the Confederate Government, published in 1881.
 Southerners warmly received the book.
 In 1889, Jefferson Davis completed writing A Short History of the Confederate States of America.

-Later that year, while traveling in New Orleans, Davis died on December 6, of unknown causes.
-After a large funeral, Davis was buried at the Army of Northern Virginia tomb in Metairie Cemetery in New Orleans on December 11.
+In 1870, while traveling in New Orleans, Davis died on December 6, of unknown causes.
+After a grand funeral, Davis was buried at the Army of Northern Virginia tomb in Metairie Cemetery in New Orleans on December 11.
 In 1893, Davis’s body was exhumed and reburied at its final resting place in Richmond’s Hollywood Cemetery.

 On October 17, 1978, President Jimmy Carter signed a Joint Resolution of Congress reinstating Jefferson Davis’s citizenship.